Anna Franchi: World War I years

-In 1916, Franchi's book Città Sorelle was published supporting Corridoni's ideas.
-In that same year, both Gino and Ivo Martini volunteered to support the military efforts in Italy during World War I, but in 1917, she received news that her son Gino Martini, lieutenant of the machine-gunners, on Monte San Gabriele, had been killed while fighting there.
+In 1916, Franchi's book Città Sorelle was published, supporting Corridoni's ideas.
+In that same year, both Gino and Ivo Martini volunteered to support the military efforts in Italy during World War I, but in 1917, she received news that her son, Gino Martini, a lieutenant of the machine-gunners, on Monte San Gabriele, had been killed while fighting there.
 For his sacrifice, he was posthumously awarded a silver medal.

 In response to the loss of her son, she founded the League of Assistance among the Mothers of the Fallen to collectively petition the government for an annuity for mothers of a married soldier who did not enjoy the right to claim a pension.
 She also published Il Figlio alla Guerra, a collection of conferences held at the Royal Academy of Milan.
 With the advent of fascism, she devoted herself only to literature, interrupting all social and political activity.

 In the 1920s, Franchi published the novels Alla Catena (1922) and La Torta di Mele (1927), the historical essay Caterina de 'Medici (1932), as well as theatrical texts and stories for children.

 A weekly magazine published for children from 1908 to 1995 in the Italian style, with the caption appearing below each panel.

 In the 1930s, to support herself, she wrote for many women's magazines, sometimes using the pseudonyms of Donna Rosetta and Lyra, giving advice on beauty, clothes, etc. Under the pseudonym Nonna Anna (Grandmother Anna), she wrote for the comic book Corriere dei Piccoli (Courier of the Little Ones) for young readers.

 World War II years

-After September 8, 1943, she joined the Italian Resistance and in 1946 her writing appeared in Cose d'ieri reminding Italian readers of the need to continue their efforts to battle inequality and the lack of equal rights.
+After 8 September 1943, she joined the Italian Resistance and in 1946 her writing appeared in Cose d'ieri, reminding Italian readers of the need to continue their efforts to battle inequality and the lack of equal rights.
 In this way, she seemed to connect her early Risorgimento ideals with women's emancipation and Resistance.

 Death

 Anna Franchi died in Milan, 4 December 1954, having authored at least 44 volumes of novels, short stories and essays.
-Among the many magazines that she wrote for, were: La Nazione, La Lombardia, Il Secolo XX, La Lettura, Nuovo Giornale di Firenze, Lavoro di Genova, Italy of the People of Milan, Corriere dei Piccoli, Gazzetta del popolo di Roma, Corriere toscano and others.
+Among the many magazines that she wrote for were: La Nazione, La Lombardia, Il Secolo XX, La Lettura, Nuovo Giornale di Firenze, Lavoro di Genova, Italy of the People of Milan, Corriere dei Piccoli, Gazzetta del popolo di Roma, Corriere toscano and others.

 She was buried in her hometown of Livorno.

-The Anna Franchi collection is kept at the Documentation and Visual Research Center in the Labronica Library in Livorno.
+The Anna Franchi collection is kept at the Documentation and Visual Research Centre in the Labronica Library in Livorno.
 In addition, 12 handwritten essays are kept in the Archives of the Elvira Badaracco Foundation and dedicated to the author for the study of the Macchiaioli painters.

 Selected works

-According to Gigli, Franchi has been credited with, "13 volumes of history; 4 volumes of art; 8 theatrical comedies, with 4 successfully performed;15 volumes of work for adults;18 volumes of literature for children literature; and 50 years of journalistic activity."
+According to Gigli, Franchi has been credited with "13 volumes of history; 4 volumes of art; 8 theatrical comedies, with 4 successfully performed;15 volumes of work for adults;18 volumes of literature for children; and 50 years of journalistic activity."
 Selected titles include the following.